Tux/Text-CSV_XS/doc/CSV_XS.md

     use Text::CSV_XS qw( csv );

-This is an high-level function that aims at simple (user) interfaces.
+This is a high-level function that aims at simple (user) interfaces.
 This can be used to read/parse a `CSV` file or stream (the default behavior) or to produce a file or write to a stream (define the  `out`  attribute).
 It returns an array- or hash-reference on parsing (or `undef` on fail) or the